 Acesulfame potassium is an artificial sweetener that is 200 times sweeter than sugar and contains methylene chloride, a known carcinogen.
 It has many adverse health effects that include nausea, headaches, liver problems, mood disruption, hypoglycemia, and possibly cancer.
 It may also cause weight gain4 and impaired cognitive memory functions.5

-Although this mold inhibitor is considered as safe, its synthetic composition can cause allergic reactions, diarrhea, nausea, and
+Although this mold inhibitor is considered as safe, its synthetic composition can cause allergic reactions, diarrhea, nausea, and nutrient loss in food.
+Some studies have also linked its use to urticaria and contact dermatitis.6

 Artificial flavoring, as well as natural flavorings, are lab-manufactured ingredients and there is nothing “natural” about them.
 Sine the definition and permissions related to natural flavors are quite relaxed, many artificial ingredients make their way into these additives.